 Understanding an Internal Audit

-Public-traded companies in Dubai and UAE are now legally responsible for their internal controls and financial statements.
+Public-traded companies in Dubai and the UAE are now legally responsible for their internal controls and financial statements.
 Internal Audits can be relied upon by executives to reach their conclusions.
 Internal Audits can assist in identifying and fixing problems in internal controls.
 This will help protect against fraud, abuse, and compliance with regulations.

 Internal Audit is technically a cost center in a company and does not generate any revenue.
 A practical internal audit function is essential for any company to survive and succeed.
 External auditors don’t have the same capabilities as internal auditors.
 They go beyond financial reporting risks and look at broader issues such as an organization’s reputation, its efficiency and impact on society, and how it treats its staff.